 Call the dock master or marina personnel.
 An adapter cord may be available from the dockage facility.
 NEVER IMPROVISE ANY TYPE OF CORD OR POWER INLET CHANGES!
 Additional cord adapters can be found at retail boating outlets.

 PREVENT SEVERE INJURY OR DEATH!
 ALTERNATING CURRENT (AC) CAN KILL YOU!

-DISCONNECT

-ALL ELECTRICAL POWER SOURCES

-BEFORE ATTEMPTING TO REPAIR OR REPLACE

-ANY ELECTRICAL COMPONENTS.
+DISCONNECT ALL ELECTRICAL POWER SOURCES BEFORE ATTEMPTING TO REPAIR OR REPLACE ANY ELECTRICAL COMPONENTS.

-ELCI SYSTEM
+ELCI (Equipment Leakage Circuit Interrupter)

-Once the shore power cords are attached to marina's dock side power and the vessel dock side power inlets current travels to the ELCI actuator enclosure.

-Once through the ELCI power continues to the ship's main AC control panel culminating at the shore power main and as they are activated the auxiliary equipment breakers.
+Note that shore power 1 and shore power 2 parts and operation are the same.
+Shore power 2 used for illustration purposes.
+Once the shore power cords are attached to the marina dock side power and the vessel dock side power inlets voltage when activated travels to the ELCI actuator enclosure which is located on the battery management board in the bilge (sump).
+Once through the ELCI power continues to the ship's main AC control panel culminating at the shore power main and as they are activated using the auxiliary equipment breakers.

 Note that both shore line breakers above are of a single throw double pole design.
 Both breakers above feature leakage fault technology.
-If the 30 amp ELCI breaker trips find the cause of the problem before resetting the breaker.
-The ELCI stands for "Equipment Leakage Circuit Interrupter".
+If the 30 amp ELCI breaker "trips" find the cause of the problem before resetting the breaker.

+ELCI stands for "Equipment Leakage Circuit Interrupter".
 There are two potential failures in a boat's electrical system that can put people on or around a vessel at risk of lethal electrical shock.
 In a properly functioning marine electrical system, the same amount of AC current flows in the hot and neutral wires.